John Stanley-27 May 1355

 The Earl continued.
 ‘I understand why he wants to see her.
 It is my privilege to have been Joan’s husband for a short period.
 I married her originally as a cover for her relationship with the Prince but over the years we have also come closer together.
 She is a remarkable lady.’
 His voice vibrated with emotion.

-Despite the warning about sharing information, John risked asking perhaps the ultimate question.
+John risked asking perhaps the ultimate question.

 ‘I wonder if she knows about Ximene?’